vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ### Do not expose private information through public routes

-Public routes do not require authentication when called from the Frontend, so they should not expose information obtained from calling private APIs, e.g.: exposing a list of orders to the Frontend.
-A common mistake is leaving routes which are meant to only be consumed from the Admin unrestricted.
-Also, GraphQL APIs are public by default, so the schema should not have queries exposing private information either.
+As the name suggests, public routes do not require authentication when accessed from the frontend.
+Consequently, they should never reveal data sourced from private APIs, such as displaying a list of orders directly to the frontend.
+In this sense, a common mistake is failing to restrict routes intended exclusively for Admin usage.
+Additionally, keep in mind that GraphQL APIs are public by default, necessitating cautious schema design to avoid queries that inadvertently expose confidential information.

 Access to REST APIs should be restricted using [policies](https://developers.vtex.com/docs/guides/vtex-io-documentation-policies#resource-based-policies).
 Access to GraphQL APIs should be restricted using directives, either [@auth](https://github.com/vtex/node-vtex-api/blob/08ea11d380997f5abf02455487b342caa74b2001/src/service/worker/runtime/graphql/schema/schemaDirectives/Auth.ts#L66-L75) or a custom-made one.